AI assistant — not human

 | Viva Glint | Not included | Not included | Included | Contact Microsoft |

-A Viva-powered intranet is only as valuable as the employee experience it delivers.
-Too many organizations measure intranet success by page views alone — a vanity metric that tells you nothing about whether employees actually found what they needed, completed a task, or felt more connected to the organization.
-EPC Group measures four dimensions of employee experience that directly correlate with business outcomes.
+A Viva-powered intranet is most effective when it improves the employee experience.
+Many organizations mistakenly measure intranet success by page views.
+This is a vanity metric that does not indicate whether employees found what they needed, completed tasks, or felt more connected to the organization.

 Target: 70%+ weekly active users